Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

-Given these theoretical limitations and empirical challenges, \textbf{what future lies ahead for complementarity?} Despite a substantial body of work in the human-AI interaction literature \citep{hemmer2021human,Hemmer2025EJIS,Vaccaro2024NHB,vaccaro2019effects,Bansal2021AAAI,Bansal2021CHI}, these problems suggest that complementarity should be theoretically repositioned in AI-assisted decision-making.
-The reader be warned: we do not claim that complementarity lacks value or cannot be valuable in human-AI interactions.
-Rather, when complementarity is treated as an ex post, ground-truth-dependent and relative-accuracy criterion that is hard to obtain empirically, it is poorly suited to function as a stand-alone gold standard for human-AI interaction.
-A repositioning would then allow researchers to retain what is informative about complementarity while acknowledging its limitations and integrating it into a hopefully actionable research program.
-We defend this perspective by \textbf{positioning complementarity within a framework for justifying the predictions of humans assisted by AI systems}.
+Given these theoretical limitations and empirical challenges, complementarity should be theoretically repositioned in AI-assisted decision-making.
+Our claim is not that complementarity lacks value.
+Rather, when treated as an ex post, ground-truth-dependent, relative-accuracy criterion that is difficult to obtain empirically, it is poorly suited to function as a stand-alone gold standard for human-AI interaction.
+What is needed is a theoretical repositioning that preserves what is informative about complementarity while embedding it in a broader account of epistemic adequacy.
+We defend this perspective by positioning complementarity within a framework for justifying the predictions of humans assisted by AI systems.
 Our approach is described next.